Tip #698: Do You Portmanteau?

 I recently read an article in which the word satisficing was used.
 The word intrigued me.
 According to the author, satisficing is a combination of sufficing and satisfying.

-This led me to investigate if there were other words that were made by combining the sounds and meanings of two existing words.
+This led me to investigate if there were other words that someone made by combining the sounds and meanings of two existing words.
 I learned that such a composite word is called a portmanteau.
 I also discovered that there are many portmanteaus that we use on a daily basis, frequently without realizing that’s what they are.

 Some portmanteau words are very familiar and easy to deconstruct: